NJUAstrometry/NJUAstrometry.github.io/content/publication/2023-AA-670-173/index.zh.md

 url_ads: 'https://ui.adsabs.harvard.edu/abs/2023A&A...674A.187L'

 image:
-  caption: 'Credit: A&A / NJU Astrometry Group'
+  caption: "Release of planetary ephemerides.
+Image credit: A&A / NJU Astrometry Group"
   focal_point: "center"
   preview_only: false